mrsiuuuu-x1/Netflix_Movie_Analysis/README.md

 - The prevalence of different film lengths
 - Patterns specific to action films
 - Content characteristics in Netflix's historical catalog
+- Trends in content production over the years
+- Popular genres on Netflix

 ## 🤝 Contributing